Davidpereznuma10/Interestelar/Api/config/Readme.md

 The application relies on environment variables to configure its runtime environment.
 These variables can be set in a `.env` file in the root directory of the application or elsewhere as needed.

 - `NODE_ENV`: Defines the application's execution environment.
-Common values include 'dev,' 'production,' or 'test.'
+It can take one of the following values: 'development,' 'production,' 'testing.'

 - `HOST`: Specifies the IP address or host on which the application will run.